 3rd WORKING GROUP & 3rd MC MEETING

-The 3rd Working Groups Meeting was held on October 23-24, 2019 in La Valleta (Malta), Valleta Campus, St Paul Street.
+The 3rd Working Group Meeting was held on October 23-24, 2019 in La Valleta (Malta), Valleta Campus, St Paul Street.
 The day after, on October 25th, the 3rd Management Committee (MC) took place.

-3rd Working Groups Meeting – Call For Abstracts
+3rd Working Group Meeting – Call For Abstracts

-One of the goals of the 3rd Working Groups Meeting (WGM3) was to present the results of the work with a list of synthetic dataset.
+One of the goals of the 3rd Working Group Meeting (WGM3) was to present the results of the work with a list of synthetic dataset.
 These studies will stimulate the creation of synergies among the participants in the Action.

 We invite scientific publications up to six pages, which may be submitted in PDF via the Easychair system below: